Try/OpenGothic/README.md

 ![Screenshoot](doc/scr0.png)
 ##### Work in progress
 Core gameplay is done, you can complete first chapter as paladin; mercenary/mage are not tested yet.
-Chapter two  is not available for not, because oCTriggerChangeLevel not implemented
+Chapter two is not available for now, because oCTriggerChangeLevel not implemented.

 ##### How to play
 1. Install original gothic game from CD/Steam/GOG/etc